-One of the things we at Mookychick love about Shirley Manson (apart from the great music) is that she's always been about female empowerment - she's loved the men, but has always supported her sisters.
-On July 6, 2006, Garbage concert broadcast on PBS's SoundStage she said: "Thank you, girls!
-Now go and start some bands, okay?" - to the young female fans in the front row (who sang and danced along to all the songs).
+One of the things we at Mookychick love about Shirley Manson (apart from the great music) is that she’s always been about female empowerment – she’s loved the men, but has always supported her sisters.
+On July 6, 2006, Garbage concert broadcast on PBS’s SoundStage she said: “Thank you, girls!
+Now go and start some bands, okay?” – to the young women in the front row (who sang and danced along to all the songs).

 Absolute Garbage – Pop facts

 Sometimes bands aren’t just about the music, they’re about the mystique and the rock’n’roll.
 So here are some almost completely non-music related bits and bobs about our Shirley…